whlapinel/personal-budget-app/personal-budget-app/README.md

 - [] Testing: at least 1 E2E Test
 - [] Testing: at least 1 Visual Regression test with Applitools

+- \* I'm assuming this is in order to provide the potential for developing other frontends as opposed to a backend that is designed exclusively for the NextJS UI

 ### Possible extra features (by me, the developer)

 - [] Account register with ability to download bank transactions via Plaid

+### Architectural plan (by me, the developer)

+#### NextJS full stack application will handle:

+- UI
+- authentication

+#### Separate Node.js server will handle

+- business logic
+- database queries
+- authorization